Ralino/ros2_raspbian_tools/README.md

 -------------------------------------------------------------------

 The `convert_raspbian_docker.py` script will fetch the latest Raspbian image and convert it into a Docker image so it can be run on the host as a Docker container.
+This script requires the `python-parted` module.

 ```sh
 $ cd ~/ros2_rpi/ros2_raspbian_tools